Exact downfolding and its perturbative approximation: Exact downfolding

 \subsection{How to approximate?}

 As mentioned above, the effective action \cref{eq:Seff} represents the \emph{exact downfolding}: Observables involving only $f$ fields are identical to those calculated using the full partition function \cref{eq:partition}.
 In practical applications, however, the summation over $n$ most likely has to be truncated.
 Any $n>2$ will generate six- and higher point vertices and thereby exclude the application of most of the established quantum-many-body techniques to solve fermionic lattice models.
 Hence we define that a faithful target-space model exists whenever contributions beyond $n=2$ become irrelevant.
 Whether this is the case is dictated by the rest-space action and the coupling amplitudes between rest and target space.
 The following rules can be formulated: \begin{enumerate} \item The rest space itself has to have a rapidly convergent expansion of its Green's function generating functional ($\cal G$).
 That is, a perturbative solution of the rest space has to be well approximated by the lowest two orders, $G^{(1)}_c$ and $G^{(2)}_c$.
 If this is not the case, we do not expect a closed form for the target-space model to be derivable.
 In other words, all connected Green's functions of the rest space involving more than $2$ particles have to be negligibly small. \item There has to be a hierarchy of the $A$ and $B$ couplings [cf.~\cref{eq:coupling-action}] which guarantees that no significant three-fermion term is generated.
-Explicitly, $A^{3:1}$ has to be negligible as otherwise $3n$ particle interactions are generated from an $n$-particle expectation value in the rest space. \end{enumerate}
+Explicitly, $A^{3:1}$ has to be negligible as otherwise $3n$ particle interactions are generated from an $n$-particle expectation value in the rest space. \end{enumerate} The first condition can be readily checked by employing a perturbative expansion for the connected Green's functions of the rest space (for which we have to check convergence of the coefficient tensors).
+The second condition can be checked by calculating all couplings from the {\it ab initio} wavefunctions, as we exemplify in \cref{sec:paramreal}.
+This hierarchy can then be used to drop certain terms from \cref{eq:geff1,eq:geff2}.

+These two rules have two important implications.
+First, the hierarchy between A and B tensor elements is decisively controlled by the basis, such that the reliability of the downfolded theory is intimately connected to the target space basis set choice.
+Second, the larger the target space basis, the easier it is to derive a faithful target space theory~\cite{Mushkaev_2024, full_cell_dmft2}.
+However, since the subsequent handling of the target-space theory becomes more and more involving with increasing target space size, the aim is to find an optimal target basis set size that balances accuracy and feasibility.